 Stardust Explores the Solar System Like the Stardust book above, this new book was written by a child, bringing the wonder of science to children everywhere!
 Because engaging the next generations with joy and awe is the key to a just, healthy, and sustainable world, this book is an incredible blessing to us all.
 If you have people in your life with kids or grandkids, you just found a great gift for them!

 Stardust Explores Earth’s Wonders is a wonderful new part of the excellent Stardust series, again written by a child, for children.
 In this book, Stardust shares the beauty and awe of our immense family of all life on Earth, with the childlike joy of learning that I hope we never lose.

 Plush Organs for Kids has a new addition, a vulva+vagina!
-This will help them learn about healthy sexuality, while the other organs help them learn about our bodies in a fun and cuddly way!
+This will help them learn about healthy sexuality (especially important now that many women in America no longer have a right to control their own bodies), while the other organs help them learn about our bodies in a fun and cuddly way!
 Heart, spleen, liver, brain and more are available.

 These are especially useful when coupled with an anatomy diagram to show what the organ is, where it is, and what it does – and also to help kids deal with medical issues.
 I had hernia surgery last year, and the testicle plush will help me explain the evolutionary reason for hernias to my kids.